The Yocum Copper Gutters, Rear Awning, Window-well Covers, & More

 .

-The new 16oz solid copper gutters cost: $6,912
+The new 16oz solid copper gutter system cost: $6,912 installed

 The No-clog options added: $2,085

-They also had us do another $2,300 in other copper, aluminum. wood, plastics, and masonry work, for a total of $14,243.08 in all.
+They also had me do another $2,300 in other copper, aluminum. wood, plastics, and masonry work, for a total of $14,243.08 in all.
 It took us well over a month of full time work to complete all this

 In the photo above you can see the rear patio double doorway that Dale had me build a copper covered roof.
-I had to cut into this nice siding to work the new roof flashing in.
+I had to cut into this nice siding to work the new roof flashing in behind.
 The scaffolding was helpful.
 Especially in the back to work on the high fascia boards and gutters.

 I also had to make a custom flashing for over the windows where a normal gutter cannot be mounted.
 The carpenters should have made a small a frame roof in this area to divert the rain water to either side.
 After installing this gutter shown below I realized I had messed up the alignment of the outlet some how.
 I had to rebuild this gutter, so the downspout will be lined up correctly.
 I guess I cannot be right on all the time.

 As you see in the next photo I made the proper correction.
 Below shows the same back side then and a few years later: